 If you are looking for a bike ride on the Alsace Wine Route that is accessible to all, this itinerary should please you!
-This is the local loop BL320 “La décapole par vignes et coteaux“.
-It is a walk of about 20km, with only 150m of difference in level: count 1h15 of walk or, if you take a lot of pictures like me, rather 1h45… Or even more because, as you will see, the landscapes and the villages are magnificent: you will certainly want to immortalize them!
+This is the local loop BL320 "La décapole par vignes et coteaux", a magnificent walk of around 20km, with only 150m of ascent.
+A real favorite!

 I liked